 Joshua J. Lawson

-Co-founder and Partner, Invictus Analytics and Strategy
+Co-founder and Managing Partner, Invictus Analytics and Strategy

 Looking back at the many steps along the way, Josh’s path to here and now feels like it was just meant to be.
 A career consultant with more than 20 years experience succeeding in firms both large and small, it just seems inevitable that Josh would eventually co-found a consulting firm that does things differently.